Showing posts with label friends. Show all posts

 We dropped our friends off and stopped at the car wash to wash off all the bugs that we had accumulated on the highway.

-Our next trip is a cruise unless we decide to take a day trip or maybe an overnight trip to the beach.
+Our next trip is a cruise unless we decide to take a day or overnight trip to the beach.

 Thursday, May 24, 2018